clairesarraille/airbnb_price_prediction/README.md

 Because my dataset had high multicollinearity that couldn't be completely eliminated, and because this is a regression problem as the target variable is continuous, I used Ridge and Lasso Regression rather than simple linear regression.
 Multicollinearity occurs when there is a strong correlation between two or more identified predictor variables in a multiple regression model.
 The existence of this phenomenon may seriously impair the analysis's overall quality and severely restrict the model evaluation's conclusions.
 I knew I wanted to begin this analysis by addressing the issue of multicollinearity, because one of the assumptions of linear modeling is that all predictors are independent of each other (meaning there is no multicollinearity).
 Ridge and Lasso regression models were used because they make use of regularization strategies to mitigate multicollinearity's negative impact on the model's quality and validity of conclusions.
 The generalization of models with incredibly complex relationships is supported by regularization strategies such as Ridge and Lasso Regression.
 One feature of a highly complex model may be multicollinearity.
 Overfitting is avoided by regularizing the model predictors with a penalty.

 # Results:
+- I was able to reduce the distance between my predicted results and the real price (RMSE) with each successive model.
+I was also able to increase how much variability in my target value is explained by my data (R2).
+However, my results are still sub-par.
+A R-Squared value of .36 means that 64% of the variation in price is explained by data that is NOT in my dataset.
+- Lasso Regression:
+  - RMSE: 268
+  - R-Squared: 0.35
+- Ridge Regression:
+  - RMSE: 265
+  - R-Squared: 0.36

+# Conclusion:
+1. My model’s performance was drastically lower compared to studies I consulted.
+   - The study's superior model performance indicates that there is something wrong with my feature selection (missing review data) -- which would have to change my business problem.
+2. There weren’t great gains in model performance were achieved: Lasso->Ridge->Tuned Ridge

+# Recommendations and Next Steps:
+1. Tweak Approach to Problem:
+   - Which features are most important for highest priced listings?
+   - Subset by attributes listers can’t change like location and property type.
+   - Different models for each city or region.
+2. More Data:
+   - Review Data
+   - Additional Amenities
+3. Use Spatial Auto-correlation for lat/long values